-Home » Pharma SOPs » QA SOPs » Procedure for planned internal Quality Audits in Pharma
+Home » Pharma SOPs » QA SOPs » Procedure for Planned Internal Quality Audits in Pharma

-Procedure for planned internal Quality Audits in Pharma
+Procedure for Planned Internal Quality Audits in Pharma

 1.0 PURPOSE: 1.1 The purpose of this procedure is to implement a system for planned internal quality audits to verify compliance of the quality activities and related results with the planned arrangement and to determine the effectiveness of the quality system.